-Slaughter Free Chicago is a campaign launched in 2018 by Free from Harm, a non profit 501c3 organization dedicated to helping end animal exploitation through grassroots activism and public education.
+Slaughter Free Chicago was launched in 2018 by Free from Harm, a non profit 501c3 organization dedicated to helping end animal exploitation through grassroots activism and public education.
 The mission of Slaughter Free Chicago is to end slaughter in Chicago for the benefit of animals, workers, communities and the planet.

-Slaughter Free Chicago is part of a larger Slaughter Free Cities network with the mission of creating chapters in various cities around the country and globe.
-If you are interested in launching a slaughter free city campaign in your own city, we can help!
-Please contact us to set up an initial consultation at [email protected]
+Slaughter Free Chicago has grown into a larger network of Slaughter Free Cities powered by our local, grassroots activism model as well as the resources of an international organization.
+If you are interested in launching a slaughter free city team in your own city, please contact us to set up an initial consultation at [email protected]

 Our Core Values

-We are not asking for better slaughterhouses; we are demanding they be closed, for reasons outlined in our 12-point case.
+Comprehensive.
+We are not asking for better slaughterhouses; we are demanding they be closed.

+Wholistic.
 We believe that humans and all species deserve liberation.
-We cannot claim to value or experience true liberation as we oppress others, a principle expressed in Martin Luther King Jr.’s famous words, “Injustice anywhere is a threat to justice everywhere.”
+We cannot claim to value or experience true liberation as we oppress billions of sensitive animals, a principle expressed in Martin Luther King Jr.’s famous words, “Injustice anywhere is a threat to justice everywhere.”

-Our core message: Slaughterhouses are bad for everyone — animals, workers and communities — and tend to operate in lower-income areas.
+Intersectional.
+Slaughterhouses are bad for everyone — animals, workers and communities — and tend to operate in lower-income areas.
 They have a devastating impact on public health, the planet and even undermine our struggles against prejudice, inequality, injustice, and violence.

-We are focused on systemic change by confronting those in government and the private sector who have the power to meet our demands and impact millions of human and non human lives.
+Strategic.
+We work for systemic change by targeting powerful decisionmakers in the public and private sector who have the power to meet our demands and impact millions of human and non human lives.

-We are inclusive and engaging seeking common ground with other allies and movements.
+Accessible.
+We are inclusive and engaging, seeking common ground with other allies and movements.
 We especially ally with those who have an interest and an open mind.

-We strive to cultivate healthy, constructive and supportive activist communities that emphasize face-to-face interaction and limit social media to a logistical, recruitment and promotional tool.
+Authentic.
+We strive to cultivate healthy, constructive and supportive activist communities that emphasize face-to-face interaction when possible and limit social media to a logistical, recruitment and promotional tool.